Lippiece/content/files/en-us/web/api/sharedworker/sharedworker/index.md

     - `name`
       - : A string specifying an
-        identifying name for the {{domxref("SharedWorkerGlobalScope")}} representing the scope of the worker, which is mainly useful for debugging purposes.
+        identifying name for the {{domxref("SharedWorkerGlobalScope")}} representing the scope of the worker, which is useful for creating new instances of the same SharedWorker and debugging.

 ### Exceptions